If you decide to leave your home, reduce the number of interactions you have with people.

 - Pharmacies Deliver (CVS and Walgreens)

 - If you are in a dangerous domestic situation, New York State will help you find safe shelter.
 If there is an issue where you are in immediate harm, call 911.
 If you need help, call the State's Domestic Violence Hotline at 1-800-942-6906, text 844-997-2121, or visit www.opdv.ny.gov to confidentially chat with a professional at any time of day or night.
+You can also call the Columbia Greene Domestic Violence Hotline at 518-943-9211.

 - Report price gouging in NYS is illegal.
 Report a case.